nodejs/node-gyp/README.md

 --------------

 Previously when node had `node-waf` you had to write a `wscript` file.
-The replacement for that is the `bindings.gyp` file, which describes the configuration to build your module in a JSON-like format.
+The replacement for that is the `binding.gyp` file, which describes the configuration to build your module in a JSON-like format.
 A barebones `gyp` file appropriate for building a node addon looks like: